big-building-data/bbdata-api/README.md

 * the entire cache is flushed when an object changes state (enabled/disabled), this is because we use compound keys, and have no way of using wildcard (e.g. `objectId:*`) in `@CacheEvict`.
 However, this operation is usually rare.

+## Permission system

+📛 **tldr; IMPORTANT** 📛 Ensure that the `userGroup` with ID 1 has a meaningful name in the database (e.g. "admin") and that you only add the platform managers to it !

+The permission system in BBData uses mappings between userGroups and objectGroups.

+A user can be part of one or more userGroups, either as regular user or as admin.
+Objects can be part of one or more objectGroups.
+ObjectGroups have a list of allowed userGroups (defining read permissions to objects that belong to it), and a single owner, which is the userGroup that created it.
+Only admin users from the owning userGroup can manage objects and permissions of an objectGroup.
+Regular users can access them in read mode.
+This is the same for objects: admins of the owning group has write access (e.g. editing metadata), regular users only read access (e.g. getting values).

+There is one special case: the userGroup with `userGroupId=1` is the *🔱SUPERADMIN🔱 group*.
+This is the equivalent of `SUDO`: any admin of this group has read/write access to ANY resource, in read and write mode.

+(see the documentation for more info)